 You can read my initial blog post about my Sudley here.

-A trio of Mandy Boat Tees: Fabric from Girl Charlee (sold out), Sew Me Sunshine and Like Sew Amazing (sold out)
+A trio of Mandy Boat Tees: Fabric from Girl Charlee (sold out), Sew Me Sunshine (sold out) and Like Sew Amazing (sold out)

 It's no secret that I love this pattern, and you can read more about the middle version here.
 The mint one only lasted a few wears as the fabric bobbled horribly and feels really cheap.
 It was free in a goodie bag and this was intended as a wearable toile, but I think I gave it to a charity shop.
 I wear the orange one all the time (Cotton and Steel jersey wears brilliantly), and the toe beans one fairly often.
 The latter is a thinner jersey and it's more of a Spring/Autumn top, but the fabric has worn and washed well.